iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 <h2>Installing Jekyll</h2>

 <p>
-	Jekyll is the software package of ruby called Gem.
+	Jekyll is the software package of Ruby called Gem.
 To install Jekyll Gem and all its dependencies, enter the following command in your command line tool.
 </p>

 <figure class="highlight">